Discovery Theater's Health & Safety Protocols

 As of March 11, 2022, Smithsonian Museums in Washington, DC are no longer requiring visitors to wear masks during their visit when Smithsonian Regional Levels for COVID-19 are in the Low or Medium Level.
 Masks will be required if Levels go into High.

-Discovery Theater will be a mask-friendly environment and we strongly recommend that our audience members wear a mask while attending a performance at our theater due to being in close proximity to other school groups for an extended period of time.
-However, we also understand and respect that mask-wearing is a personal decision based on individual circumstances and will do our best to make sure everyone feels safe, comfortable, and enjoys the show!
+Discovery Theater will continue to be a mask-friendly environment.
+Please keep in mind, that our shows are often sold out and at full capacity, so you will likely be near other school groups for an extended period.
+We understand and respect that mask-wearing is a personal decision based on individual circumstances and will do our best to make sure everyone feels safe, comfortable, and enjoys the show!

 Effective September 1, 2022, and based on recent CDC recommendations, Smithsonian Institution is no longer requiring program participants attending Smithsonian-sponsored activities to show proof of vaccination or negative test results.
 This includes Discovery Theater audience members.